Orangeburg man guilty of trying to kill officers

 At the time of the Cayce incident, James was also out on bond for unrelated armed robbery and weapon charges stemming from a March 2017 incident in Richland County.

-During the sentencing hearing on the federal charge, the court heard from one of the officers who was shot and from his wife.
+During the sentencing hearing on the federal charge, the court heard from one of the officers who was shot and from the officer’s wife.

 His wife said, “As a law enforcement officer’s spouse, we know the risks our loved ones take when they strap on their body armor and kiss us on the way out of the door.
 We know that may be the last kiss.
 We pray for their safety and their safe return home.